 Because of their relatively high dietary requirements, toddlers are particularly vulnerable to iron deficiency if they are not consuming appropriate iron rich foods.
-The National Diet and Nutrition Survey of 1995 found that around one in eight children aged 18 to 28 months had a low haemoglobin3.
-Various other surveys have reported that 25 to 35 per cent of ethnic minority and white young children from impoverished inner city areas of the UK have IDA5.
+The National Diet and Nutrition Survey of 2014/15 - 2015/16 found that around five per cent of children aged 18 to 36 months had a low haemoglobin meeting the definition of IDA.
+31 per cent had low ferritin levels indicating low iron stores3.
+Various other surveys have reported that 25 to 35 per cent of ethnic minority and white young children from impoverished inner city areas of the UK have IDA4.